dcoleman21/git_for_pairs/README.md

-Name of Project:
+Name of Project: Git For Pairs Lesson

-Description:
+Description: Doing Git for pairs things with

-User Stories:
+User Stories: A bunch of features and things
 List Collaborators:
+Meg and Dani